Keto French Toast Casserole

 Keto French Toast Casserole is the breakfast casserole you are dreaming of.
-This incredible french toast has a comforting bread layer, cream cheese filling, creamy custard, and a crumb topping.
-It’s completely keto, low-carb, gluten-free, and grain-free!
+This incredible French toast has a comforting bread layer, cream cheese filling, creamy custard, and a crumb topping.

-There are four key components to this keto french toast recipe.
-First, is the low carb bread, then a sweet cream cheese filling.
+There are four key components to this recipe.
+First is the low carb bread, then a sweet cream cheese filling.
 Next are a creamy custard and crumb topping.

-- Almond flour - I find the flavor of almond flavor mild enough that it is a great low carb choice for both sweet and savory recipes.
+- Almond flour – I find the flavor of almond flour mild enough that it is a great low carb choice for both sweet and savory recipes.

 - Baking powder – Always check the date!

-- Brown sugar sweetener - You can make a white sugar sweetener into a brown sweetener just by adding 1 teaspoon of molasses per cup.
+- Brown sugar sweetener – You can make a white sugar sweetener into a brown sweetener just by adding 1 tsp of molasses per cup.

 - Butter – Coconut oil is a good sub if you run out.